Linguistics 320

 Grading

 Content and form are not always precisely distinguishable when assessing quality of a project.
 With a Powerpiont, the structure gives you an easy way to organize your thoughts, but it is still possible to present a project in Powerpoint form that does not show a coherent progression of ideas, that therefore cannot be used easily by others to gain new knowledge.
+Try always to consider your work from another person's point of view - is your work teaching them something?

 In general, in assessment of a project the following considerations are of great importance: How easy is it for others seeing the Powerpoint to absorb an understanding of the project?
 Have you made a convincing case for whatever claims or generalizations you are trying to establish in your project?
 Providing and referencing evidence to support your points is crucial.
 If you are assessing other researchers' work, are your assessments based on evidence from other work that you can bring to bear on what the researchers are claiming?